spanner888/CamScripts/README_outline.md

 All of the ToolBits were created and added to the Library shown in the left hand image below by `CamLibTbAddExample.FCMacro` and every item in the right hand image was created by `CamFullProcessExample.FcMacro`.
 An extensive number of properties were also set.

+++anotyher file???
++++++++ the TB bulk creation is highly usefull in creating {??or importing??} TB and with a bit of community testing & refinement be ready for serious use.
+This tool only requires you to specify the tool or range of tool properties you need and any naming rules.
+There are a lot of settings, so this needs care and it would be safer to create and activate a test CAM Tool Table in your current Library before executing this script.

+The other examples are fully functional, but require more customisation of the code to match your specific needs.

  ![CamFullProcessExample Tools&Tree](./images/CamFullProcessExample Tools&Tree scaled.png)

 # Installation